mlpiper/mlhub/README.md

 ## Note
 This is a very early release.
 Definition of components and pipelines will appear here shortly.

-The MLPiper project will include 2 other parts:
+The MLPiper project will include 3 other parts:

 1) mlcomp - a runner which will run components and pipelines.
 2) mlops - an API to instrument components for reporting statistics.
+3) mlhealth - examples of how health of machine learning pipelines can be computed